Christopher Johnston, Lord Sands: Life

 He served as an MP representing St Andrews and Edinburgh Universities 1916–17.

-In 1917 he was created a Senator of the College of Justice (a Scottish law lord) and given the title Lord Sands.
+In 1917 he was created a Senator of the College of Justice and given the title Lord Sands.

 From 1919 he was President of the Scottish Boys' Brigade.
 From 1921 he chaired the Carnegie Trust for University Education.
 He was awarded several honorary doctorates by the Scottish Universities including being created a Doctor of Divinity by the University of Edinburgh.

 In 1925 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir James Alfred Ewing, Sir Edmund Whittaker, Sir Edward Albert Sharpey-Schafer, and Sir Thomas Hudson Beare.
 He served as the society's vice-president 1932–4.

-He died in Edinburgh on 26 February 1934 aged 76.
+He died in Edinburgh on 26 February 1934, aged 76.
 He is buried in the modern extension to Dean Cemetery off Queensferry Road in western Edinburgh.
-The grave lies against the north wall in the modern equivalent of Lord's Row in the original cemetery, forming one off a group of law lords buried together.
+His grave lies against the north wall in the modern equivalent of Lord's Row in the original cemetery, forming one off a group of senators of the college of justice buried together.
 His wife lies with him.